joonhyungbae/BioArtlas/README.md

             lambda x: [s.strip() for s in x.split(',')] if isinstance(x, str) and len(x) > 0 else []
         )
 ```

+## 🔜 Coming Soon

+### 💻 Code
+The complete source code for the BioArtlas clustering pipeline will be released, including:
+- Data preprocessing and encoding
+- UMAP dimensionality reduction
+- Agglomerative clustering implementation
+- Evaluation metrics computation
+- Visualization generation

+### 📓 Tutorial Notebook
+A step-by-step Jupyter notebook will be provided to help you:
+- Load and explore the BioArtlas dataset
+- Reproduce our clustering analysis
+- Customize parameters for your own research
+- Generate interactive visualizations

 ## Interactive Visualization